kinghuang/it/_drafts/fillers-and-spillers.markdown

 ## Transitioning from Filler to Spiller

-The emphasis on business-IT alignment with its implicit transition to spiller IT can have an insidious side-effect in higher education, especially a [research-intensive institution like the University of Calgary](https://web.archive.org/web/20150422214843/http://www.ucalgary.ca/research/research-excellence).
+The emphasis on business-IT alignment with its implicit transition to spiller IT can have insidious side-effects.
 Exponentially advancing digital technologies, enhanced flows of capital, information, and talent, and global-scale competition, are factors that magnify the deleterious effects of failing to recognize the differences between fillers and spillers, which is further exacerbated by the presence of IT as a single, monolithic unit.

 In transforming IT into a business friendly unit that is focused on delivering business *solutions*, the capability of IT to develop the fundamental structures that support the creation of solutions can easily be overlooked.
 That is, when IT operates as a single entity, it can very easily fall into a situation where fillers and spillers are set as diametric forces or with one in a subordinate position to the other.
 The needs of fillers are seen as IT wants, which become subservient to the needs of spillers that serve business wants.